 If your goal is to drive sales, you can look at the conversion rate of your ASIN selection to determine which products should be featured in the ad, and consider testing different products accordingly.
 Focus on promoting the products that have good reviews — your product’s star ratings will be displayed in the ad and therefore will have an immediate influencing factor on your CTR.

 Ad Copy & Images

 For your Amazon Sponsored Brands ad, you need to display a custom message (50 characters or less) and a 400 x 400 pixel image.
-Make sure your copy and image is line with Amazon’s Creative Acceptance Policy, as Amazon will also need to approve the creatives for your ad.
+Make sure your copy and image are line with Amazon’s Creative Acceptance Policy, as Amazon will also need to approve the creatives for your ad.

-For your header image, you can opt to display your brand logo, or consider showcasing another product, and test to see which performs better.
+For your header image, you can opt to display your brand logo or consider showcasing another product and test to see which performs better.
 For your ad copy, you need to make sure the copy is aligned with your keyword and product selection and try testing different CTAs to find out which message resonates the most with shoppers.

 5. Analyze your Amazon Sponsored Brands performance

 Once you’ve set up your Sponsored Brand campaigns, it’s important to track how your campaigns perform and understand which keyword or bid changes have had a positive impact on your ad performance.
 Sellics offers you comprehensive tools to analyze your Sponsored Brands performance.

 Compare your Sponsored Products v.s.
 Sponsored Brands performance

 To assess the efficiency of your overall Amazon ad spend, you will want to compare how your new Sponsored Brand ads perform against your Sponsored Product ads.
 You can see this in your Sellics PPC/AMS Manager, and directly compare the KPIs (sales, ACoS, conversion rate, etc) of your Sponsored Products v.s.
 Sponsored Brand ads.